marieladataworld/marieladataworld.github.io/README.md

 # How to access the repositories
 This repository can be access in two ways:
-By checking on this website the list of references, databases and websites (which includes links for direct access), or by opening the Google Sheets document [click here](https://docs.google.com/spreadsheets/d/1Zdjk6D-FWdcXfw-etrk46iC5y6dBT4MA88TSz4rz8nk/edit?usp=sharing) which has a list of all the files, websites and databases of the project repository.
+By checking on this website the list of references, databases and websites (which includes links for direct access), or by opening the Google Sheets document [click here](https://docs.google.com/spreadsheets/d/1Zdjk6D-FWdcXfw-etrk46iC5y6dBT4MA88TSz4rz8nk/edit?usp=sharing) which has a list of all the files, websites and databases of the project repository, so you can use filter for each column or search
-For the Google Sheet file, you could read the tutorial (Manual) available here: Manual for users.

 # Official Websites
 [Official ICCAT website](https://www.iccat.int/en/)